caesar003/togler/README.md

-togler -t firefox          # Toggle Firefox visibility togler -b "<Super>f" code  # Bind Super+F to VS Code togler -a slack            # Create shortcut for Slack (interactive)
+togler -t firefox          # Toggle Firefox visibility togler -b "<Super>f" code  # Bind Super+F to VS Code togler -a slack            # Create shortcut for Slack (interactive) togler -l                  # List all Togler-managed shortcuts togler -d code             # Delete keybinding for VS Code
 ```

-> 💡 **Pro Tip:** Assign to keyboard shortcuts for true one-key access!
-Running from terminal reminds you.
+> 💡 **Pro Tip:** Togler is interactive — if you skip arguments, it will prompt you!

 ---